SpockReko/foodcoach-client/README.md

 # FoodCoach-client

-> Frontend web-client for FoodCoach platform.
+> Front-end web-client for FoodCoach platform.

-This is the frontend part of the FoodCoach platform (the fancy webpage).
+This is the front-end part of the FoodCoach platform (the fancy webpage).

 ## vue.js